pasqal-io/qadence/docs/tutorials/qml/ml_tools/GPU.md

 ### 2. Multi-GPU (Single Node):

 For high performance using multiple GPUs in one node.

-- *Assuming that you have 1 node1 with 2 GPU.
+- *Assuming that you have 1 node with 2 GPU.
 These numbers can be changed depending on user needs.*

-You can train by sinply calling this on the head node.
+You can train by simply calling this on the head node.
 ```bash
 python3 train.py --spawn --backend nccl --nprocs 2
 ```

 #### SLURM
-Slurm can be used to train to train the model.
+Slurm can be used to train the model but also to dispatch the workload on multiple GPUs or CPUs.
-- We should have 1 task per gpu. i.e. ntasks is equal to nodes
+- Here, we should have one task per gpu. i.e. `ntasks` is equal to the number of nodes
 - `nprocs` should be equal to the total number of gpus (world_size). which is this case is 2.

 ```bash